OmniBlade/ccmix/README.md

 Useage
 ======

-Generally the useage is of the form ccmix --mode --mix /path/to/file.mix with various options available that alter the progams behaviour when creating or extracting files.
+Generally the usage is of the form ccmix --mode --mix /path/to/file.mix with various options available that alter the progams behaviour when creating or extracting files.
 The currently supported modes are as follows:

 --extract